LIVECREATION OS® WORLD-MANUFACTURING SYSTEMEST. 2026 · PERTH, WESTERN AUSTRALIAPOWERED BY CANONLOCK® IISYS v4.0

 The six tools at a glance

 Here is the honest version of the comparison table.
 The middle column is how each tool is built to carry state, in the makers' own framing.
-The right column is the documented tendency: the seam where users and the design itself suggest the thread starts to slip.
-It is a tendency, not a lab verdict, for every row except the last.
+The right column tells you what the probe still needs to establish.
+It is not a lab verdict for any row.

-NovelAIA writing-forward tool with a Lorebook you author, injected into context when its keys are triggered.It is prose-first, not a bookkeeping engine, so an exact number or an un-keyed one-off object tends to drift unless you wrote a Lorebook entry for it.
+NovelAIA writing-forward tool with a Lorebook you author, injected into context when its keys are triggered.Whether an exact number or one-off object remains correct without a dedicated Lorebook entry.

-VoyageA deterministic world and state system, closer in philosophy to a standing record than to raw context.Promising by design, but invite-gated and hard to independently verify at length, so nobody outside can confirm the number.
+VoyageA deterministic world and state system, closer in philosophy to a standing record than to raw context.Whether its current product access lets you repeat the probe and inspect the resulting state yourself.

 NovelAI is excellent at what it is for, which is writing.
 Its Lorebook lets you author entries that get injected into context when their trigger words appear, so a well-maintained Lorebook can carry a named character or a recurring place a long way.
 If you treat it like a bookkeeping system and feed it, it rewards you.